"Effect of Albumin Combined With Furosemide in Critically Ill Patients With Fluid Overload: Impact on Urine Output and Renal Function" (FANTASTIC)

 Time Frame: 2 hours after administration of the study treatment.

-Urine output measured in milliliters at 2 hours after administration of the assigned treatment (furosemide alone or furosemide plus albumin).
-Measurement performed with standard urine collection devices by blinded staff.
+Total urine output measured in milliliters within the first 2 hours after administration of the assigned treatment (furosemide alone or furosemide plus albumin), using a urinary catheter and standard collection methods.

 2 hours after administration of the study treatment.